 👉 See more bob hairstyles for black women.

-Short hair and sleek sew-ins appear straight and dense.
+Short hairstyles for black women and sleek sew-ins appear straight and dense.
 This is a neck-length, middle-part bob that looks stylish and feels natural.

 This is a razor-cut bob using a straight razor and guard.
-It can be achieved with a bond-in (glue) service or a sew-in (needle and thread) service.
+It can be achieved with a bond-in (glue) or sew-in (needle and thread) service.
 It’s low maintenance and easy to manage.

-She explains, “If you decide to leave out your natural hair within the style, it rises the maintenance level to medium.
+She explains, “If you leave your natural hair within the style, the maintenance level rises to medium.
 Use a heat protectant when trying to maintain the blending of the hair with extensions.
-I would not recommend flat ironing the natural hair every day when trying to achieve a freshly curled or freshly straightened look.
+I would not recommend flat ironing the natural hair daily when trying to achieve a freshly curled or straightened look.
 This will cause damage and breakage.
-Instead, try wrapping the hair at night to help with the natural heat from the head to keep your hair straighter longer.”
+Instead, try wrapping the hair at night to help with the natural heat from the head to keep your hair straighter and longer.”

-After 2 weeks, Lady Butterfly recommends a maintenance service to have the closure shampooed and reinstalled to look like a fresh new style, without having to pay for a full service all over again.
+After two weeks, Lady Butterfly recommends a maintenance service to have the closure shampooed and reinstalled to look like a fresh new style without paying for a full service all over again.